DomGries/InnoDependencyInstaller/README.md

 ![Ready to Install page](https://cloud.githubusercontent.com/assets/10548881/26322035/f8abb420-3f31-11e7-8be7-5a73aa29194b.jpg)
 ![Download page](https://cloud.githubusercontent.com/assets/10548881/26322034/f8aa3ec4-3f31-11e7-8092-868814ea3d2b.jpg)

 **Inno Setup Dependency Installer** can download and install dependencies such as any .NET or Visual C++ Redistributable during the installation process of your application.
-In addition, it is easy to add your own dependencie as well.
+In addition, it is easy to add your own dependencies as well.

 ## Installation and Usage